 Performing Arts Center of Kapolei

-If you have the desire to succeed, the desire to create, the desire to excite an audience with a quality production, then we cannot help but find success, satisfaction and pride in this endeavor.
+If you have the desire to succeed, the desire to create, the desire to excite an audience with a quality production, then you cannot help but find success, satisfaction and pride in this endeavor.

 ATTEND ALL CALLS FOR REHEARSAL /PERFORMANCES AND CREW